LogtalkDotOrg/logtalk3/manuals/sources/libraries/genint.rst

 ``genint``
 ==========

-The ``genint`` library implements predicates for generating non-negative integers in increasing order.
+The ``genint`` library implements predicates for generating positive integers in increasing order.
 The public predicates are declared synchronized to prevent race conditions when using a backend Prolog compiler with multi-threading support.